boazvdw7/PredatorSenseDecomp/README.md

 ---

+## Implemented Features
+- **Fan Curve Editor:** Modify fan curves (located in advanced settings)

 ## Current state

 - Both PredatorSense and TsDotNetLib are 100% decompiled and can be build
 - Some debug symbols are not translated yet
-- Some code has been temporarly disabled which might break some functions
+- Some code has been temporarily disabled which might break some functions

 ---